andrezgz/slicedom/Patterns-for-Managing-Source-Code-Branches.md

 There is a tension around the degree of testing to provide sufficient confidence of health.
 Many more thorough tests require a lot of time to run, delaying feedback on whether the commit is healthy.
 Teams handle this by separating tests into multiple stages on a [Deployment Pipeline](https://martinfowler.com/bliki/DeploymentPipeline.html).
 The first stage of these tests should run quickly, usually no more than ten minutes, but still be reasonably comprehensive.
 I refer to such a suite as the **commit suite** (although it's often referred to as "the unit tests" since the commit suite usually is mostly [Unit Tests](https://martinfowler.com/bliki/UnitTest.html)).

 Ideally the full range of tests should be run on every commit.
-However if the tests are slow, for example performance tests that need to soak a server for a couple of hours, that isn't practical. ==These days teams can usually build a commit suite that can run on every commit, and run later stages of the deployment pipeline as often as they can.==
+However if the tests are slow, for example performance tests that need to soak a server for a couple of hours, that isn't practical. <mark>These days teams can usually build a commit suite that can run on every commit, and run later stages of the deployment pipeline as often as they can.</mark>

 That the code runs without bugs is not enough to say that the code is good.
 In order to maintain a steady pace of delivery, [we need to keep the internal quality of the code high](https://martinfowler.com/articles/is-quality-worth-cost.html).
 A popular way of doing that is to use [Reviewed Commits](https://martinfowler.com/articles/branching-patterns.html#reviewed-commits).